folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 Finally, check which backend modules have been enabled for your tenant:

 ```
-curl -w '\n' -XGET http://localhost:9130/_/proxy/tenants/diku/modules | grep "mod-"
+curl -w '\n' -XGET http://localhost:9130/_/proxy/tenants/diku/modules | grep "id"
 ```

-This should show the same set of modules as in okapi-install.json.
+This should show the same set of modules as in okapi-install.json plus the Okapi module itself.
+Thus, the number of modules enabled for your tenant should be 62.

 The backend of the new tenant is ready.
 Now, you have to set up a Stripes instance for the frontend of the tenant, create a superuser for the tenant and secure Okapi.